ikding/pycon_2017/README.md

 * Metropolis sampling

-* Hamiltonian Monte Carlo: uses a physical anolaogy a frictionless particle moving on a hyper surface.
+* Hamiltonian Monte Carlo: uses a physical analogy a frictionless particle moving on a hyper surface.
 Require auxiliary variables (position and momentum) to be set.
 * Variational inference: good for big datasets.
 Take some known distribution to approximate for unknown distribution.

 References: